Privacy and Your Rights

 Protecting your rights

 APMHA HealthCare is committed to providing you with the highest level of service and confidentiality, and this includes protecting your privacy.
-APMHA is bound by the Privacy Act 1988 and the Privacy Amendment (private sector) Act 2000, which regulates the handling of personal information about individuals.
+APMHA is bound by the Privacy Act 1988 (Cth), which regulates the handling of personal information about individuals.
 This includes the collection, use, storage and disclosure of personal information.

-All information collected about you is confidential and will be stored securely in a locked place.
+All information collected about you is confidential (unless it is in the public domain or as otherwise required at law) and will be stored securely.
 At any time, you may request to see information held about you.
 You also may withdraw from the program at any given time and this will not affect your treatment in any way.

 You have a right to access health care & ask questions about your health care.
 You can